hugobloem/stateful_scenes/README.md

 After activating a scene by turning on a stateful scene switch, entities may need some time to achieve their desired states.
 When first turned on, the scene state switch will be assumed to be 'on'; the debounce time setting controls how long this integration will wait after observing a member entity state update event before reevaluating the entity state to determine if the scene is still active.
 If you're having issues with scenes immediately deactivating/reactivating, consider increasing this debounce time.

+This setting is measured in seconds, but sub-second values (e.g '0.1' for 100ms delay) can be provided such that the delay is not perceptible to humans viewing a dashboard, for example.

 ### Supported attributes
 Note that while all entity states are supported only some entity attributes are supported at the moment.
 For the entities listed in the table the state is supported as well as the attributes in the table.
 Please open an issue, if you want support for other entity attributes.